 Customer acquisition cost (CAC)

-This essential metric calculates all the costs associated with acquiring a new subscriber, including marketing, sales, and related headcounts.
+This essential metric calculates all the costs of acquiring a new subscriber, including marketing, sales, and related headcounts.
 Your CAC will tell you the effectiveness of your sales and marketing efforts and how long before you can expect to start profiting from your subscribers.

 Customer acquisition cost formula